nbostech/wavelabs-rails-client-api/README.md

     After adding appropriate details save & close the file.

-  5. rails server
+  5. After setup the ENV variables. run the following command to create wavelabs_api_client configuration file under config/initializers.

+    $ rails g wavelabs_client_api:install

+  6. Run the server from application root as rails server or rails s

-  6. Open the link http://localhost:3000 in any browser.
+  7. Open the link http://localhost:3000 in any browser.

-  7. Now you are ready to use the web application.
+  8. Now you are ready to use the web application.

 ## To-Do